 A new position was funded to support the educational programming of the Richmond Symphony Orchestra.
 Providing free opportunities to over 3500 youth annually, the RSO offers three children’s concerts, two youth competitions, and free admission to subscription concerts for children under the age of 18.
-A Kids of Note Club was started to made the music at concerts more accessible to elementary and intermediate students by offering scavenger hunts on stage, listening guides and other activities.
-The Foundation has also supported community concerts.
+This year, SKFF is funding community concerts and “Meet the Music Makers” where students will be introduced to 16 different instruments by musicians of RSO.

 With the support of the foundation, the Wayne County Historical Museum has been able to make the museum more interactive for all ages and engage areas schools in new ways.
 Adventure Trunks have been created to assist with hands-on activities around the museum and a Literacy Night at the Museum has been established with much participation from local schools.

 WWR exists to empower women through education and training on the use of hand and power tools.
 This SKFF grant is for the purchase of “kid sized/friendly” tools and safety equipment, including hammers, small tape measures, noise cancelling earplugs and safety glasses.
 “Mommy and Me” workshops offer opportunities for kids to work along their parents or special friends as they create something together.